Forever Plaid

-Forever Plaid is an Off-Broadway musical revue written by Stuart Ross, and first performed in New York in 1989 and now performed internationally.
+Forever Plaid is an Off-Broadway musical revue written by Stuart Ross, first performed in New York in 1989 and now performed internationally.

 Overview

 The show is a revue of the close-harmony "guy groups" (e.g. The Four Aces, The Four Freshmen) that reached the height of their popularity during the 1950s.
 Personifying the clean-cut genre are the Plaids.
-This quartet of high-school chums' dreams of recording an album ended in death in a collision with a bus filled with Catholic schoolgirls on their way to see the Beatles' American debut on The Ed Sullivan Show.
+This quartet of high-school chums had a dream of recording an album, which ended in death in a collision with a bus filled with Catholic schoolgirls on their way to see the Beatles' American debut on The Ed Sullivan Show.
 The revue begins with the Plaids returning from the afterlife for one final chance at musical glory.

 The songs they sing during the course of the musical include: